BlenDaniel/Hamel/README.md

 # Hamel
 Hamel is a mobile app built for Greentech Hackathon competition.
-Screenshots are provided for the demonisation of the app.
-This is a mobile app build using Flutter as frontend and firebase as a backend.
+It is built using Flutter and Firebase as a backend.
+Screenshots are provided for the demonstration of the app.
+This is a mobile app built using Flutter as frontend and firebase as a backend.
 <br>
 ## Architecture
 Stacked